 Each maintenance fee is progressively higher than the previous.
 For example, in 2017, for a small entity (an assignee with less than 500 employees), the first maintenance fee is $800.00, the second maintenance fee is $1,800.00, and the third maintenance fee is $3,700.00.
 A large entity pays twice those amounts.
 The USPTO micro entity definition qualifies you to pay half those amounts.
 There is an income limitation and only the first four applications by an inventor qualify for the discounted micro entity fees.
 This is a lifetime limitation.
 The America Invents Act (AIA) introduced the discounted micro entity fees.

 The United States Patent and Trademark Office (USPTO) started collecting maintenance fees as a way to balance their budget.
 They have drastically raised these fees over the years.

-As registered Patent Attorneys in Michigan and California, we can arrange for the payment of each of these maintenance fees.
+As registered Patent Attorneys in Michigan, we can arrange for the payment of each of these maintenance fees.
 You can always ask one of our Patent Attorneys for additional information.
 Please call us at MI - 586-498-0670 or CA - 408-890-6549

 If you would like us to analyze your particular situation, call us to set up an appointment to discuss starting an engagement.
 Please do not send confidential information prior to negotiating an engagement.